Review & Rating

-The company started in 2012 as a California corporation located in Irvine.
+The company was founded in 2012 as a California corporation located in Irvine.
 That corporation is now dissolved.
 The business was reconstituted in 2013 as a Nevada corporation.
 Its sole stockholder, director and officer is Amelia Liza Martin (formerly Kwik).

-The business appears to be the direct successor to brand faucets from Lake Forest, California until 2013 when it abruptly ceased business.
+The business is the successor to brand faucets from Lake Forest, California until 2013 when it abruptly ceased business.
 Italia inherited the Fontaine brand name, but disclaimed any warranty responsibility for Fontaine faucets sold prior to November 2013.

-The company buys its faucets from several different manufacturers, adding and changing suppliers from time to time.
+The company buys its faucets through Markimex, the owner of the faucet brands.
+Markimex buys from several different manufacturers, adding and changing suppliers from time to time.
 Despite its name, none of Italia's faucets are from Italy.
-They are sourced from China through the U.S. distriutor, Markimex, which sells its own brand faucets.
+They are sourced from China.

 As of the date if this report, Italia's suppliers include:

 There are undoubtedly other suppliers that we have not yet identified.